 Belief vs. Knowledge.
 The first sentence of Rule 13 involves the signer's "knowledge, information, and belief."
 There is a difference between knowing something, and having information about something, and believing something.
 Whether someone knew or believed something when signing an instrument involves a subjective assessment regarding the signer's state-of-mind; whether the signer had information about something is an objective assessment.
 Knowledge also appears in the second sentence of Rule 13, regarding making a statement in a pleading that the signer knows to be groundless and false.
 This is a subjective assessment of the signer's knowledge at the time of signing.
 For this provision to apply, it is necessary to show first that a statement in a pleading is groundless or false, and then also that the signer knew that the statement was groundless and false.
 In addition, it must be shown that the signer knowingly made the groundless and false assertion for the purpose of securing a delay of the trial.
 Ascertaining this purpose also involves a subjective assessment of the signer's motive.
-All of these subjective assessments could collide with a privilege, such as the attorney-client privilege, the work product privilege, the doctor-patient privilege, etc. How these privileges play out in the sanctions hearing and affect the burden of producing evidence is not sufficiently explored in the case law.
+All of these subjective assessments could collide with the attorneyclient privilege or the work product privilege.
+How these privileges play out in the sanctions hearing and affect the burden of producing evidence is not clear from the case law.